castorini/anserini/docs/experiments-doc2query.md

 # Anserini: doc2query Experiments

-This page describes how to replicate the doc2query document expansion experiments in the following paper:
+This page describes how to reproduce the doc2query document expansion experiments in the following paper:

 + Rodrigo Nogueira, Wei Yang, Jimmy Lin, Kyunghyun Cho.
 [Document Expansion by Query Prediction.](https://arxiv.org/abs/1904.08375) _arxiv:1904.08375_

 The basic idea is to train a model, that when given an input document, generates questions that the document might answer (or more broadly, queries for which the document might be relevant).
 These predicted questions (or queries) are then appended to the original documents, which are then indexed as before.

-For a complete "from scratch" replication (in particularly, training the seq2seq model), see [this code repo](https://github.com/nyu-dl/dl4ir-doc2query).
+For a complete "from scratch" reproduction (in particularly, training the seq2seq model), see [this code repo](https://github.com/nyu-dl/dl4ir-doc2query).
-Here, we run through how to replicate the BM25+doc2query condition with our copy of the predicted queries.
+Here, we run through how to reproduce the BM25+doc2query condition with our copy of the predicted queries.

 Note that [docTTTTTquery](experiments-docTTTTTquery.md) is an improved version of the doc2query model and has largely superseded this model.
 However, these results remain useful as a baseline.